 UPDATE (June 12th, 2016): I'm working on a porcelain version.
 I have to test it which is going to take a few months (Lead time on porcelain designs here is a whole month!).
 If it works, then I will offer a food-grade materials compliant version.
 I will have to find out if steel on porcelain is able to be robust enough for this application (Porcelain is strong in compression but does not like pressure points).

 This product is a custom designed upgrade to the original BCG800XL Smart Grinder impeller.
 It also works successfully with the original BCG800 (non-XL version) and the BCG600SIL products.
-It likely works with the BCG400 also however I don't have direct confirmation from users on that model yet.
+Users report it works with the BCG400 also.
 One user reported that it does NOT fit the BCG820

 , so be aware if you have that model.